bebasid/bebasdns/README.en.md

 **bebasdns** implements a DNS resolver with an integrated ad-blocker that runs with moderately stable uptime on a VPS/VPN.

-**bebasdns** also supports top-level domains from [OpenNIC](https://www.opennic.org/), so you can enjoy a more liberating website access experience.
 **bebasdns** disables the logging feature for user privacy because it is unimportant and consumes resources.

 We only record queries if there is a bug report.